Tyler Lussi

-Tyler Tompkins Lussi (born January 26, 1995) is an American professional soccer player who currently plays for North Carolina Courage of the National Women's Soccer League (NWSL).
-In college she played for the Princeton Tigers.
+Tyler Tompkins Lussi (born January 26, 1995) is an American professional soccer player who plays as a forward for the North Carolina Courage of the National Women's Soccer League (NWSL).
+She played college soccer for the Princeton Tigers before being drafted by the Portland Thorns in the 2017 NWSL College Draft.
+She has also played for Angel City FC for which she mostly played at right back.

 College career

 Lussi played for Princeton Tigers from 2013 to 2016, while majoring in history.
 In her first season she won the Ivy League Rookie of the Week award three times, becoming the first player to do so in one season, and won Ivy Player of the Week in her first week.
 She scored 10 goals in 17 games, making her the highest-scoring freshman in 31 years.

 In her second season she scored 18 goals in 16 games, and twice won the Ivy League Player of the Week award At the end of the season was selected for the first-team All-Ivy League, first-team All-ECAC, second-team NSCAA All-Mid-Atlantic Region and was picked as the Ivy League Offensive Player of the Year.

 In her third season she scored 15 goals in 19 games, winning Ivy League Player of the Week four times.
 She was picked a second consecutive time as the Ivy League Offensive Player of the Year, and was selected again for the first-team All-Ivy League and for the NSCAA second-team All-America.

 In her fourth and final season, she scored 10 goals in 16 games and twice won the Ivy League Player of the Week.
 At the end of the season she was selected a third consecutive time for the first-team All-Ivy League and also for the NSCAA All-Mid-Atlantic Region first team.
 During her four-year collegiate career, Lussi established new records with her 53 career goals and 122 career points.